Robust XVA: Valuation Measure , Collateralization and Close-out

 \section{{Valuation Measure}, Collateralization and Close-out}

-We take the perspective of a trader who purchases a portfolio of credit default swaps, and determine its value by constructing a replicating portfolio.
-Such a portfolio accumulates spread payments, and is worth the loss rate at the default of any reference entity.
-The wealth process associated with the portfolio uses defaultable accounts of the underlying reference entities to replicate the market risk of the transaction, and defaultable accounts of the trading parties to replicate the counterparty risk of investor and of her counterparty.
-Hence, from a corporate perspective, we are interested in the \textit{entrance price} of the transaction.
-Because the trader does not know the exact default intensity of her counterparty, such a replication argument can only provide price bounds.
-In particular, the lower bound provides a reliable benchmark to measure the potential losses incurred if the portfolio is acquired at a higher price.

-\begin{remark} The trader aims to compute the difference between the entrance price, i.e., the price at which the transaction is settled, and the market value of the transaction, so that she can identify the underlying risk factors and allocate them to different desks within the bank.
+\begin{remark} The trader aims to compute the difference between the price at which the transaction is settled, and the market value of the transaction, so that she can identify the underlying risk factors and allocate them to different desks within the bank.
 This difference is referred to as XVA.